 Keyword optimisation needs to work on two distinct levels: it needs to be a popular keyword that is not too competitive while accurately portraying the business, location and or the services offered.

-For example, in a popular tourist city, there will be many searches for ‘hotel’ so this would be too wide a search, and too competitive a keyword.
+For example, in a popular town or city, there will be many searches for ‘lawyers’ or ‘bars’ so this would be too wide a search, and too competitive a keyword.

-However, ‘luxury hotel Limassol’ or ‘budget hotel Larnaca’ will provide a narrower niche and not such a competitive keyword.
-However, if the hotel is a budget hotel and the listing is optimised for luxury hotel only, then it will not be visible to the correct audience.
+However, ‘lawyers in Cyprus’ or ‘bars in Nicosia’ will provide a narrower niche and not such a competitive keyword.
+If the bar for instance is in Nicosia and the listing is optimised for Limassol, then it will not be visible to the correct audience.